The name says it all

 This is the largest community event sponsored by Major League Baseball.
 Kids from all across the country, from Florida to Alaska, participate in the Pitch, Hit & Run, mostly because it’s just plain fun.
 It’s healthy competition without any of the anxiety of game day.
 The grand prize of a trip to the World Series doesn’t hurt either.
 And best of all, it’s free.
 It’s a great opportunity for any kid interested in baseball or softball to get on the field and give it a go.

 Anyone who is involved in a baseball/softball organization – like Little League or even a rec league – can apply to host a Pitch, Hit & Run event.
 Heads up: All applicants are vetted prior to approval.
 Hosts need baseballs and softballs, a tee, a digital stopwatch and flags to mark off distances.
 The MLB provides targets and scorecards, as well as promotional flyers and social media graphics to help spread the word.
-Any Pitch, Hit & Run event needs to be held between April 1 and August 1 so that the winners have time to move up to the next level.
+Any local Pitch, Hit & Run event needs to be held between November and the end of July, so that the winners have time to move up to the Team Championships, which are hosted between August and October.
 Last stop: the World Series!

 All boys and girls between the ages of 7 and 14 are welcome to sign up.
 There are four divisions so kids play within their age group.
 Girls can compete in the baseball division and boys in the softball division, but they have to stick to a division once they start.

 Players don’t rise through the ranks of the Jr. Home Run Derby or Pitch, Hit & Run competitions by accident.
 It takes practice!

 Now, in the MOJO app, coaches have access to the official Pitch, Hit & Run and Jr. Home Run Derby practice plans from MLB.